The Gallery Rifle discipline covers events shot at short and medium distances by rifles chambered for pistol calibre cartridges.

 For a full list of matches consult the GRCF rulebook.
 The most common shooting position is standing unsupported, but some events do test shooters agility and skills from other positions such as sitting, kneeling and shooting from the weak shoulder.
 Targets can be stationary paper, turning, reactive and steel plates.
 Individual range templates and velocity/energy templates will govern ammunition choices.

-There is a wide variety of competition available, Branch level matches can be as simple as a single event, and State championships are 2 days of intense competition, as are Nationals.
-There is a World Championships every 2 years at one of the current 5 member countries (Germany in 2015, and Ireland in 2017) and the Phoenix meeting in the U.K, the spiritual home of the discipline, is a huge multi discipline event at Bisley in May every year.
+There is a wide variety of competition available – branch level matches can be as simple as a single event, and state championships are 2 days of intense competition, as are the National Championshops.
+There is a World Championships every two years at one of the current five member countries and the Phoenix meeting in the UK, the spiritual home of the discipline, is a huge multi discipline event held at the famous Bisley range in May every year.

 * May be shot Subject to Range Approval.
 Approved firearms must still comply with Qld State Laws & Regulations.